LLNL/maestro_sheetmusic/multidimensional_sampling/README.md

 1. `cross_product`: see `sample_cross_product.yaml`
 1. `best_candidate`: see `sample_best_candidate.yaml`

-Note: the `best_candidate` sampling mode currently requires that maestro is installed from scratch in a virtual environment (see https://github.com/LLNL/maestrowf#setting-up-your-python-environment) and that the `pandas`, `scipy`, and `sklearn` packages be installed in that environment as well.
-Please see the `Installing Maestro, pandas, scipy, and sklearn in a virtual environment` section below.
+Note: the `best_candidate` sampling mode currently requires that maestro is installed from scratch in a virtual environment (see Maestro [install documentation](https://github.com/LLNL/maestrowf#setting-up-your-python-environment)) and that the `pandas`, `scipy`, and `sklearn` packages be installed in that environment as well.
+Please see the [installing the necessary python packages](#installing-the-necessary-python-packages) section below.

 ## The List Mode

-The `list` mode requires two items to be defined in`SAMPLE_DICTIONARY`:
+The `list` mode requires two items to be defined in `SAMPLE_DICTIONARY`:

 1. `sample_type` must equal `list`
 2. `constants` or `parameters` must contain at least one variable